LucaMele/battleship-angular/README.md

 As soon as a newly created user exists, admin:admin will not be able to be used again to access the system.
 So please be careful when creating the first user.
 Give him admin rights, otherwise the administration section is not accessible!

-Database configuration is found under server/config.js
+Database configuration can be found under server/config.js

 default database setting is: